knurling-rs/knurling-session-20q4/src/sessions/start_measuring.md

 Last week, [defmt v0.1.0 to crates.io][defmt-crates] was released on crates.io.
 We prepared a handy [guide] on migrating your project from the github version of defmt to the crates.io version.
 New projects based on the app-template will automatically use the crates.io version from now on.

+# Refactoring of older instructions:

+**Please read the Chapter [Bringing it all together](https://knurling-books.ferrous-systems.com/sessions/bring-together.html) and Chapter [Hello Sensor](https://knurling-books.ferrous-systems.com/sessions/hello_sensor.html) and put your code into modules**

 ----

 After making sure, the communication is set up correctly by reading and logging the version number of the firmware, we'll start making measurements.